November 5, 2014

 DO THE MATH

 Good reasons for traveling at the model speed..

 - Shorter stopping distance

 - Less stress to drive safely

-- Better employee driver well-being
+- Better employee and fellow road traveler well-being

 Quote Source: Sysco Sustainability Report 2013